scidsg/business-resources/Policies & Procedures/Non-Support of Terrorism Policy.md

 ## 5. Reporting Violations

 Any suspicions or knowledge of violations of this policy should be reported immediately to security@scidsg.org.
 The identity of the reporter will be kept confidential to the extent possible and permitted by law.
-To submit an anonymous message to the Executive Director using Hush Line, first download Tor Browser, then enter: http://wfnei4panqyghz4l6nuzlygxeict7ql72ge7n6nicxfj6rzy7zu333ad.onion/
+To submit an anonymous Hush Line message to the Executive Director, first download Tor Browser, then enter: http://wfnei4panqyghz4l6nuzlygxeict7ql72ge7n6nicxfj6rzy7zu333ad.onion/

 ## 6. Penalties